Çarıklı Et Restaurant is here to indulge all of your (and our) meat cravings…

 - The restaurant is open all year round and has indoor and outdoor seating – there are outdoor heaters in winter and covered areas.

 - Prices are very reasonable for the quality of meat – meat is expensive in Turkey.
 These guys are supplying and butchering their own meat and it looks like they’ve been able to pass that saving on to the customer.
-Our bill was just over 100 TL (around £25) and included all the food you see above and two large beers.

-- Whilst Çarıklı Et Restaurant is very much a celebration of meat, there are other dishes on the menu including meze, snacks, salads, pizza and pasta.
+- Whilst Çarıklı Et Restaurant is very much a celebration of meat, there are other dishes on the menu including meze, snacks, pizza and pasta.
 Some of these include vegetarian options.
 There’s also a full bar, complete with wines and cocktails.

 - We’ve added Çarıklı Et Restaurant, Fethiye to our page of Fethiye eating and drinking ideas.

 - Oh, and those condiments I so liked on the table; didn’t use a single one of them…